 Conclusion

 From this blog, you will understand the process you need to follow to load data from API to BigQuery.
 This blog also highlights various methods and their shortcomings.
-Using these two methods you can move data from API to BigQuery.
-However, using Hevo, you can save a lot of your time!
+Connecting APIs to BigQuery can unlock immense value for your business by enabling real-time analytics and centralized data management.

 1. Extracting data out of your application using API